Willem Rudolfs

 Willem Rudolfs (February 13, 1886 – February 20, 1959) was a Dutch-born biochemist in entomology and pioneer in the field of sanitary sciences.

 Rudolfs was born in Wageningen, the Netherlands, and moved to the United States.
 In 1921, he earned his PhD at Rutgers College.

 From 1921 to 1925 Rudolfs was a teacher at the Department of Entomology of Rutgers University.
-In this period, his research as a biochemist in entomology was focussed on mosquitos: repelling them from human skin, attracting them so they can be counted, behaviour in different weather conditions.
+In this period, his research as a biochemist in entomology was focused on mosquitos: repelling them from human skin, attracting them so they can be counted, behaviour in different weather conditions.